TOPLLab/topllab.github.io/warduino/guide/plugin.md

 ### Mainstream debug operations

-Regardless of the used debugger (remote or EDWARD), the debugger gives access to mainstream debug operations like adding a breakpoint, removing a breakpoint, pause the execution, etc, which are accessible via the little draggable pop-up.
+Whether using the remote debugger or EDWARD, both provide access to fundamental debug operations accessible through a draggable pop-up interface.
-The following lists the currently available debug operations:
+The operations include:

 - `pause`: pauses the application execution
-- `step over`: steps over the current instruction.
+- `step`: step to the next instruction.
 - `stop`: stops the debugger.
 - `step back`: shows the previous program location.
   Note that in case of applying this operation on a physical board.
-Step back will not undo side-effects.
-Instead it will only show the previous state.
-There is a relation with `step-back` and the `debugging timeline` view of the plugin.
-More detail in [debugging timeline functionality](#debugging-timeline-view).
+  Step back will not undo side-effects but instead will only show the previous state.

 ### Variables View

-As any other debugger, you can also get a view on the local variables, globals variables and arguments provided to functions.
-All of this information is displayed in the variables view.

-You can also freely modify any state displayed on the variables view.
-However, only valid state modifications will go through.
+As with other debuggers, you have access to view local and global variables as well as function arguments, all conveniently displayed in the variables view.

+While debugging, the variables view allows you to modify displayed states, but only valid modifications are accepted.
-For instance, if you decided to modify a variable holding a float number with a float value that will be accepted.
+For example, changing a variable holding a float number to another float value is permitted.
-In contrast, changing the variable to a string will naturally be refused.
+However, attempting to change it to a string will be rejected.

-As explained in [step back operation](#mainstream-debug-operations) and [debugging history view](#debugging-timeline-view), it is possible to go back to previous application states.
+Regarding the [step back operation](#mainstream-debug-operations) and the [debugging history view](#debugging-timeline-view), revisiting previous application states is feasible.
-Modifying the variables of those past states is possible but only under special conditions.
+Modifying variables within those past states is possible under specific conditions.
-See [modifying the history](#modifying-the-history) for more details.
+For further details, refer to the documentation on [modifying the history](#modifying-the-history).

 ### Stack View